arthurattwell/isbn-barcode/README.md

-# isbn-barcode
+# Create a barcode from an ISBN

-Quickly create a simple ISBN barcode as an SVG
+A simple site for quickly creating a simple ISBN barcode as an SVG.